-Brian Titaro is a Registered Biology Technologist and Natural Resource Management Technician with Metro Vancouver Regional Parks.
+Brian Titaro is a Biologist in Training (B.I.T.) and Natural Resource Management Technician with Metro Vancouver Regional Parks.
 His work focuses on applying the principles of conservation biology into the natural resource management of parks and protected areas through habitat and ecosystem restoration, the development of community stewardship programs, and wildlife monitoring and inventorying projects.
 He has been actively using camera traps for several years to help inform park management plans, reduce human-wildlife conflict, and protect sensitive wildlife areas.

 Affiliations: Metro Vancouver Regional Parks; College of Applied Biology

 Species Studied: All; Black Bear